-Progress towards achieving the aims outlined in the Council's Corporate Business Plan was monitored through the Corporate Business Plan Monitoring Report and considered by the Corporate Performance Panel.
-The final monitoring report for 2018/2019 will be considered by the Corporate Performance Panel on 22 July 2019 and will be available on the Council's website.
+Progress towards achieving the priorities outlined in the former plan was monitored through a Corporate Business Plan Monitoring report and considered by the Corporate Performance Panel.
+The final update on the corporate business plan ending in 2019/20 was provided to Corporate Performance Panel on 22 July 2020.